-In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as inflows of resources (revenue) until that time.
+In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflows of resources (revenue) until that time.
+There are generally two items that qualify for reporting in this category.
+First arises only under a modified accrual basis of accounting and is reported as unavailable revenue.
+The second item is related to pensions reported in the district-wide Statement of Net Position.
+This represents the effect of the net change in BOCES' proportion of the collective net pension liability (TRS and ERS Systems) and differences during the measurement periods between BOCES' contributions and its proportionate share of total contributions to the pension system not included in pension expense.